vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Line 7 Of verse 13, we are fortunate in having the subject, object and verb well preserved, so that the interpretation is clear and unproblematic.
 Since the main verb is at the end of pāda d, it is highly probable that the dr. s. which can be made out at the beginning of pāda b, and of which the s. appears to be the top part of a ligature, is to be interpreted as dr. s.t.vā, and this would provide a syntactically smooth constructioṇPāda b may also have contained another adjective belonging with the bhāgineyī and perhaps, though not necessarily, an iva going with veśmalaks.mīm.
 The contents of pāda c can not be reconstructed.
 Little can be said of verse 14.
 The fourth aks.ara could have been the horse shoe type ga, but since the lower part is damaged, so that it cannot be de termined whether the character has a closed bottom or not, dha is an equally likely reading.
 We have chosen for the latter possibility, simply on the grounds that words beginning with dhan are rather more frequent than words begin ning with gaṇIn pāda b the opening syllables amā suggest, in a royal context, amātya.

 Line 8 Of verse fifteen neither subject nor verb has been preserved.
 The construction clearly involves a series of acc. (pl.) together with instrumentals, both singular and plural, and in pādas a and b also 2 cases of a geṇpl., presumably dependant on an acc. pl.
 From the general tenor, one expects the verb to have a meaning such as ‘satisfy’, ‘delight’, ‘win over’ or the like, and the subject is no doubt a king.
-It should be noted that very similar verses are found in two Gupta inscriptions: the Junāgaḍh Rock Inscription of Skandagupta (ad 457–58), where we read: ājyapran. āmair vibudhān athe s.t.vā dhanair dvijātīn api tarpayitvā | paurām. s tathābhyarcya yathārhamānaih. bhr.tyām. ś ca p¯ujyān suhr.daś ca dānaih. k (CII III (1888), 60 (l.
+It should be noted that very similar verses are found in two Gupta inscriptions: the Junāgaḍh Rock Inscription of Skandagupta (ad 457–58), where we read: ājyapran. āmair vibudhān athe s.t.vā dhanair dvijātīn api tarpayitvā | paurām. s tathābhyarcya yathārhamānaih. bhr.tyām. ś ca pūjyān suhr.daś ca dānaih. k (CII III (1888), 60 (l.
 19)), and the Gangdhar Stone Inscription of Viśvarvarman, which contains a verse reading yaj˜nais surān munigan. ān niyamair udāraih. ˘ ˘˘˘ ˘ ˘ ˘ | mānena bhr.ttyajanam appratimena (sic) loke yo [’]tos.ayat sucaritaiś ca jagat sama ggram k (CII III (1888), 74 (ll.
 3–4)).

 At the beginning of pāda b we read the aks.ara prī: the left arm of the pa and the medial ī are clearly visible, and at the bottom left there is a mark which we interpret as the tip of the curved subscript r.
 On the strength of this aks.ara we propose reading the verb form prīn. āti (historical present), and for the two remaining illegible syllables nīlā◦ seems a very plausible reading.
 This would however mean either that the acc. pl. on which the geṇpl. nīlāmburuheks.an. ā nām depends is in pāda c or that manām. si in pāda a is to be construed again with this geṇpl. as well as with vidus.ām.
 It must also be admitted that a historical present does not seem to occur elsewhere in the inscription, though its durative aspect could be quite appropriate here.
-The subject must have been given in pāda c, perhaps at the end, for the double s (s sādh¯un) suggests that the last word of pāda c may have been a nom. masc. sg.
+The subject must have been given in pāda c, perhaps at the end, for the double s (s sādhūn) suggests that the last word of pāda c may have been a nom. masc. sg.

 Verse 16 is again almost completely lost.
 The aks.aras hīpa at the end of the